Abraham Furnerius

 Abraham Furnerius (1628–1654) was a Dutch Golden Age draughtsman and painter who was a pupil of Rembrandt.

 Biography

 He was born and died in Rotterdam.
-According to the RKD he was a Rembrandt pupil at the same time as Samuel van Hoogstraten, Philip de Koninck and Govert Flinck.
+According to the RKD he was a Rembrandt pupil at the same time as Samuel van Hoogstraten, Philips Koninck and Govert Flinck.
 Though he died young, he established a workshop and became the teacher of Gerrit Battem.
-He was the brother in law of Philip de Koninck, whose works are sometimes confused with his.
+He was the brother-in-law of Philips Koninck, whose works are sometimes confused with his.

 No extant paintings are securely ascribed to Furnerius.
 His surviving body of work consists of a large number of landscape drawings in ink or ink with wash.